 -Rebecca has been remade in Bollywood and Kollywood.
 It has also been remade for television multiple times in multiple countries and was once a Broadway play.

-Rebecca was the start of Alfred Hitchcocks successful career in Hollywood and it bears all the signs of his signature: its tense, haunting and suspenseful.
+Rebecca was the start of Alfred Hitchcocks successful career in Hollywood and it bears all the signs of his signature: it is tense, haunting and suspenseful.
 But producer David O. Selznick’s influence must not be underestimated either.
 The splendid set design and dramatic fire scene are slight reminders of Selznick’s other success: Gone With The Wind.
 He was also the one who insisted that the film would be faithful to the book, unlike other Hitchcock films.

 Still, the person who owes their success to Rebecca the most is Joan Fontaine.
 The film was her big break and made her a star.
 Everyone will agree that she was a great casting choice, as was Laurence Olivier who is splendid as the refined but melancholy Mr. De Winter.